-April 2022 Advisory Committee MinutesThe Advisory Committee on Before and After School Program minutes are considered to be draft until the August 2022 meeting.
+April 2022 Advisory Committee MinutesThe Advisory Committee on Before and After School Program minutes were approved in the August 2022 meeting.

 - Sandy McBrayer—Chair